-Jane has had a love of reading and writing from a young age and also has an affinity for song-writing.
+Jane has had a love of reading and writing from an early age and also has an affinity for song-writing.
 At heart she is a communicator and teacher, and loves to speak at all kinds of events: church meetings, Ladies’ Breakfasts, retreats, etc. She will deliver messages on a variety of topics with warmth and humour, ensuring that they are encouraging, challenging, God-directed conveying her compassion for the hurting and the longing of God to restore and renew.

 She was Creative Writer in Residence on the Sunday Breakfast Show of BBC Radio Norfolk from 2014 and since then has popped up regularly on Premier Christian Radio and UCB.
 She is an active member of the Association of Christian Writers, serving on the Committee between 2016 and 2019.

-The Pleasaunce in Overstrand, near Cromer, is a unique, Grade Two* listed mansion designed by Sir Edwin Lutyens for Lord and Lady Battersea between 1888 and 1902.
+The Pleasaunce in Overstrand, near Cromer, pictured top, is a unique, Grade Two* listed mansion designed by Sir Edwin Lutyens for Lord and Lady Battersea between 1888 and 1902.
 Visitors have included Queen Alexandra, her sister the Dowager Empress of Russia, Princess Louise and several British Prime Ministers, as well as novelists such as Jane Austen and Charlotte Bronte.
 It was bought by Christian Endeavour Holiday Centres (CEHC), and opened as a Christian holiday home in 1938.